jdudmesh/gomon/README.md

 * `go run` a project and force hard restart based on file changes defined by a list of file extensions (typically `*.go`)
 * load environment variables from e.g. `.env` files
 * perform a soft restart (e.g. reload templates) based on a file changes defined by second list of file extensions (typically `*.html`)
+* ignore file changes in specified directories (e.g. `vendor`)
 * Proxy http requests to the downstream project and automatically inject an HMR script
-* Fire a page reload in the browser on hard or soft restart use SSE
+* Fire a page reload in the browser on hard or soft restart using SSE

 # Usage